 5.5% ABV, Kona, Hawaii

-Coconut adds a taste of the tropics to this wintry release from Kona Brewing.
-Rich and nutty with a subtle layer of coconut cream flavor, this brown ale offers a delicious respite to the wintertime chill.
+Fresh toasted coconut adds a taste of the tropics to this wintry release from Kona Brewing.
+Rich and nutty with a subtle layer of coconut cream, this brown ale offers a delicious respite to the wintertime chill.

 4.5% ABV, Norway

 Wheat, chocolate, amber, caramel—the malt list in this heady brew goes on, balanced by the addition of Crystal hops and English ale yeast.
 It offers up more than you’d expect from its modest ABV, with a zippy effervescence and cocoa-dusted notes of dried fruit, walnuts and toast.
 Open a bottle (or two) alongside a holiday tray of cheese, nuts and dried figs.